-To earn full credit (or "A"-level grades) on your assignments for this class, your writing generally will need to be
+To earn full credit on your assignments for this class, your writing generally will need to be

-- complete, including all steps or pieces, and responding to all designated questions - specific, drawing on "one-time-only" examples, direct quotations, and/or individual events to support your reflections/claims, "going deep" on a few points rather than covering a broad issue - aware of complexities, alternatives, contradictions, and/or multiple variables: your attention to questions will be as valuable and valued as your hypotheses and answers - reflective about connections between principles and practices, between your experiences or desires and your plans, among ideas presented about teaching or learning writing - responsive to the needs of our classroom community-depending on the assignment, this may entail being consistent or on-time with a task, engaging or supporting your peers, or including or recognizing their contributions - and, in the case of the final version of your exploration essay and syllabus materials, well-written: focused, organized, thoughtfully revised, engagingly voiced, all details attended to
+- complete, including all steps or pieces, and responding to all designated questions - specific, drawing on "one-time-only" examples, direct quotations, and/or individual events to support your reflections/claims, "going deep" on a few points rather than covering a broad issue - aware of complexities, alternatives, contradictions, and/or multiple variables: your attention to questions will be as valuable and valued as your hypotheses and answers - reflective about connections between principles and practices, between your experiences or desires and your plans, among ideas presented about teaching or learning writing - responsive to the needs of our classroom community-depending on the assignment, this may entail being consistent or on-time with a task, engaging or supporting your peers, or including or recognizing their contributions - and, for more formal documents such as your exploration essai and syllabus materials, well-written: focused, organized, thoughtfully revised, engagingly voiced, all details attended to

-Short assignments may be marked as Honors, Satisfactory, or Unsatisfactory based on these criteria.
+Most assignments will be marked as Honors, Satisfactory, or Unsatisfactory based on these criteria-which have to do mostly with whether you are engaging all aspects of the problem rather than producing a "right" answer.
 These marks may be loosely translated to 10, 8.8, and 7 on a 10-point scale.
-A balance of H's and S's will be sufficient to earn an "A" for a collection of assignments.
+A balance of H's and S's will be sufficient to earn an "A" level of achievement overall.

-Other Policies of Note:
+Other Policies of Note

-Attendance is expected.
+You should attend class.
 This is a collaborative, workshop- and participation-intensive class, so missing more than one meeting will affect your community participation grade.
 (And we'll miss you!)

-A strict late work policy is generally inappropriate for this class, given our emphasis on drafting and revising through the semester.
+We don't have a specific late work policy, given our emphasis on drafting and revising through the semester.
 I expect that overall you'll keep up with both the reading and the writing as assigned.
-If you have to miss a due date, or you start to feel that you're falling behind, please let me know so we can work out some alternatives.
+But if you have to miss a due date, or you start to feel that you're falling behind, please let me know so we can work out some alternatives, particularly if you have to miss a workshop.